ryouze/hate-speech-detection/README.md

 ## Training the Model

 To train the model, run the `train.py` script.
 You must pass the name of the config file as an argument (e.g., `debug.toml`).
 Optionally, you can include the `--verbose` flag to enable verbose logging.
+This will train the model on a down-stream task for classifying text as hate speech or not (it was originaly trained on a language modeling task).
+The trained model will be saved in the `models` directory.

 ```bash
 python3 scripts/train.py debug.toml